jannik-reaZn/afterwork-coding/README.md

 ## Branch Protection

+- **Restrict deletions**
+  Only allow users with bypass permissions to delete matching refs.

 - **Require a pull request before merging**

   All commits must be made to a non-protected branch and submitted via a pull request before they can be merged into a branch that matches this rule.

 - **Require approvals**

   Pull requests targeting a matching branch require a number of approvals and no changes requested before they can be merged.
-Required nunmber of of approvals before merging is 1.
+Required number of of approvals before merging is 1 (develop) and 2 (main).

+- **Dismiss stale pull request approvals when new commits are pushed** New, reviewable commits pushed will dismiss previous pull request review approvals.

 - **Require approval of the most recent reviewable push**